-- a) All international students accepted into a programme of study will be sent an Offer of Place, information pack and acceptance form and payment details. - b) On receipt of payment, Wintec will send a Paid receipt. - c) Fee payments may be made in the international students' home country before applying for a student visa. - d) Upon payment of fees and once international students have arrived at Wintec and chosen their modules, they will receive a Student Identification Card (ID Card) which gives access to Wintec services, e.g. library and computer labs. - e) A late payment fee of NZ\$105.00 will apply where fees are not paid by the due date. - f) All students who are in receipt of an agreed full fees scholarship will be sent specific conditions related to their payment of fees.
+- a) All international students accepted into a programme of study will be sent an Offer of Place, information pack and acceptance form and payment details. - b) On receipt of payment, Wintec will send a Paid receipt. - c) Fee payments may be made in the international students' home country before applying for a student visa. - d) Upon payment of fees and once international students have arrived at Wintec and chosen their modules, they will receive a Student Identification Card (ID Card) which gives access to Wintec services, e.g. library and computer labs. - e) Students will be withdrawn if full payment of fees owing is not received by the due date (commencement date of classes). - f) All students who are in receipt of an agreed full fees scholarship will be sent specific conditions related to their payment of fees.